-Check back for 2021 Praxis Award Application Form (MS Word format)
+Click here to download the 2023 Praxis Award Application Form (MS Word format).

-Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair, Robert Winthrop, at email@example.com.
+Full application packets (items 1, 2 and 3 above) should be completed and submitted in either PDF or MS Word format, ideally with all materials integrated into a single document, via electronic mail to the Praxis Award Chair, Bill Roberts, at firstname.lastname@example.org.
 Supporting documents should be scanned and included electronically with the submission packet.

-All applicants will be notified by January 2022.
-The award winner(s) and honorable mentions will be recognized at the March 2022 Society for Applied Anthropology meeting planned for Santa Fe, New Mexico.
+All applicants will be notified by January 2024.
+The award winner(s) and honorable mentions will be recognized at the 2024 Society for Applied Anthropology meeting planned for Santa Fe, New Mexico.

 Updated 28 January 2023